roccolr/ASD/README.md

 ## Common Patterns
 I stored some common patterns examples in the directory common_patterns.
 Check it for some tips about backtracking and dynamic programming.

+## Prove Esame
+Directory where I kept some solutions to old final exam questions.